tommeagher/tommeagher.github.io/about.md

 &nbsp;<br /><br />
 [Projects that I edited](clips.html) have won National Magazine Awards, national Edward R. Murrow awards, Online Journalism Awards, a Society for News Design gold medal, a National Headliner Award, and more.
 [My reporting](https://www.themarshallproject.org/staff/tom-meagher)  has been honored with a Robert F. Kennedy Award for criminal justice reporting, a Nonprofit News Award for investigative journalism, a “Human Rights” award from Malofiej, and a Data Journalism Award, among others.
 If you want to know more about my career, you can [check out a PDF of my resume](https://www.tommeagher.com/files/meagher_resume.pdf).
 &nbsp;<br /><br />
 A news leader, I helped to build and launch three newsrooms from the ground up, and I have managed interdisciplinary teams of visual journalists, designers, developers and data journalists.
-I regularly teach investigative and data reporting skills, passing along my own hard-earned practices to early-career journalists and students at [conferences and universities around the world](classes.html).
+I regularly teach investigative and data reporting skills, passing along my own hard-earned knowledge and practices to early-career journalists and students at [conferences and universities around the world](classes.html).
 &nbsp;<br /><br />
 I live in New Jersey with my family, and in my free time, I enjoy music, running and playing and watching soccer.
 &nbsp;<br /><br />
-I am a bit of a compulsive list-maker, and these might give you more insight into me, my work and my hobbies:
+I am a compulsive list-maker, and these lists might give you more insight into me, my work and my hobbies:
 1. [Projects I worked on](clips.html)
 2. [Places I've worked](http://linkedin.com/in/tommeagher)
 3. [Classes I've taught](classes.html)